 Perenco has the largest fleet in the region with six floating units in West Africa.

 The role of the Marine department is to manage and maintain these facilities.
-We are responsible for monitoring norms and technical standards, ensuring the operability of our vessels and maintaining their classification with certifying bodies such as Bureau Veritas.
+The team is responsible for monitoring norms and technical standards, ensuring the operability of our vessels and maintaining their classification with certifying bodies such as Bureau Veritas.

 Our tanks have a special rating because they are no longer navigating.
 Their immobilisation has an impact on maintenance, since these vessels cannot be put in a dry hold.
-Any works required must thereby be performed at sea without interrupting storage and removal activities, which sets unique and particularly interesting challenges.
+Any works required must thereby be performed at sea without interrupting storage and removal activities, which sets very specific challenges.

 Designing and heading fleet improvement and extension projects

-We also manage the acquisition of new facilities and the renewal of our fleet.
-We regularly need to replace an aging floating unit.
-In this case our role is to identify a boat on the market, purchase it and shape its transformation according to our needs.
+Marine team also manages the acquisition of new facilities and the renewal of our fleet.
+It regularly needs to replace an aging floating unit.
+In this case, Marine role is to identify a boat on the market, purchase it and shape its transformation according to our needs.
 The future terminal must be adapted to our work and to the climatic conditions of its new destination while answering our storage and processing requirements.
 Following conversion, the last steps are routing until the production site and connection.
 Such a large scale project can last about two years.
-Our latest acquisition is representative of the way we operate.
+Our latest acquisition, la Noumbi, is representative of the way we operate.

 A multi-disciplinary team